gpauloski/BERT-PyTorch/README.md

 - [x] Update training scripts for multi-node and extra cmd line args
 - [x] Add KFAC support
 - [ ] Improve data preprocessing (multithreading!!!)
-- [ ] Investigate multi-node training being slower than single-node on thetagpu
+- [x] Investigate multi-node training being slower than single-node on thetagpu
-  - this was not the case on longhorn
+  - The problem is related to using `mpirun` to run the PyTorch distributed launcher on each node.
-  - maybe too many dataloader threads accessing shared filesystem?
+  - Running the distributed launcher manually on each node works well (~4200 samples/sec vs ~1700 samples/sec when using `mpirun`).
-  - check if infiniband is being used
+  - `run_pretraining.cobalt` has been changed to ssh into each node to launch the distributed processes instead of using MPI.

 ## Table Of Contents